workplacesystems/wp-hmac/README.md

 ### Configuration

-You need to configure `WP::HMAC` to
+You need to:

-1. Add keys
+1. Add at least one key
-1. Add regex's to match routes that will require HMAC
+1. Add at least one regex to match routes that will require HMAC
 1. Provide a mechanism to ascertain the correct key to use (via `get_auth_id_for_request`)

 ``` ruby